 If Descartes is identifying a legitimate concept of space, as I have claimed, then we would expect him to put that concept to use, and he does so, precisely in the contexts that most notably call into question the ontological independence of finite parts of matter.
 In PP II.21, for example, he uses the concept to argue that the corporeal world is indefinitely large:

 For no matter where we imagine the boundaries [of the corporeal universe] to be, there are always some indefinitely extended spaces beyond them, which we not only imagine but also perceive to be imaginable in a true fashion, that is, real.
 And it follows that these spaces contain corporeal substance which is indefinitely extended.
-For, as has already been shown very fully the idea of the extension which we conceive to be in a given space is exactly the same as the idea of corporeal substance (AT VIIIA 52; CSM I 232).
+For, as has already been shown very fully, the idea of the extension which we conceive to be in a given space is exactly the same as the idea of corporeal substance (AT VIIIA 52; CSM I 232).

 It makes sense for Descartes to use the concept of space here, given my interpretation of Cartesian space as extended substance under a description specifying a role.
 The argument is something like this: When we postulate a finite world, we conceive of boundaries.
 But this necessarily involves conceiving of spaces outside of the boundaries.
 Why?
 Because given the bounded world, there is a role-specifying description like “immediately surrounding the bounded world” – that is, there is a space outside it.
 And since a space just is extension under a description, there is true extension outside of the boundaries.
 Descartes, by using the term “space” in the argument, indicates that the supposed finite world conceptually implies the existence, not of any particular extended stuff, but of some extension or other that fits the role description—as Normore puts it, “any will do.”
-The concept of space thus mediates the apparent opposition between two Cartesian claims: that the parts of matter are really distinct from one another, and that a finite part of matter can only be conceived as enclosed within a larger whole, ad indefinitum.
+The concept of space thus mediates the apparent opposition between two Cartesian claims: that the parts of matter are really distinct from one another, and that a finite part of matter can be conceived only as enclosed within a larger whole, ad indefinitum.

 Similarly, Descartes says many times that extension is divisible, thereby ruling out atoms.
 But whenever extension is divided, some part of matter or other must necessarily, and simultaneously, fill the gap introduced.
 Thus, discussing the thought experiment wherein God annihilates the contents of a vessel, Descartes says that